CruceGameDevel/CruceGame/docs/hacking.md

 For testing we use the cutter framework.
 It is recommended you read and follow their tutorial: http://cutter.sourceforge.net/reference/tutorial.html, as it covers both the use of cutter framework and build tools.
-Our build scrips are very similar to those.
+Our build scripts are very similar to those.
 In cutter's reference: http://cutter.sourceforge.net/reference/ you will find all the informations you need about installing and using the framework.
 All functions MUST be tested.
 There should be tests for non-valid parameters